 Its unusual design with the radical "plumbing on the outside" was controversial when it first opened in 1977.
 Also controversial was the decision to raze blocks of buildings in the heart of the Marais to make room for the museum.

-Once opened, thought, most of the modern art treasures of France were moved to the museum.
-Today Centre Pompidou holds over 60,000 works by surrealists, cubists, pop artists and other artists of the 20th and 21st Centuries.
+Once opened, though, most of the modern art treasures of France were moved to the museum.
+Today Centre Pompidou holds over 60,000 works by surrealists, cubists, pop artists and other artists of the 20th and 21st centuries.

 The museum's construction and design controversies didn't end with its opening.
 After only thirty years the building was suffering from mechanical and design flaws and, in the late 1990s it was closed for major renovation work.
 Don't worry, it's now healthy and open!

 • Over 1,100,000 square feet in size • Cost almost one billion French francs to build • Open from 11 am to 9 pm • Late Night: Thursday until 9:45 pm • Closed Tuesdays, December 25, January 1 and May 1 • Metro: Les Halles, Rambuteau, Hôtel de Ville • Museum Website » • Free admission to the Centre Pompidou Paris is included with the Paris Museum Pass »

 |The Paris Pass||Chateau de Versailles||Seine River Cruises||Fave Food Activities|